 Managing a Denver theft charge alone or with inexperienced counsel is never recommended.
 Even minor charges can carry significant consequences that could limit your future liberty.

-At Wolf Law, our theft defense attorneys are here to give you the information you need to make the best decision, and we’ll work hard to get your charges reduced, dropped, or dismissed.
+At Wolf Law, our theft attorneys are here to give you the information you need to make the best decision, and we’ll work hard to get your charges reduced, dropped, or dismissed.

 Call 720-479-8574 today to go over the facts of your case; or tell us what happened online to get started now.

-Denver Theft Charges and Penalties Explained
+Denver Charges and Penalties Explained by Our Theft Attorneys

 Most people understand theft as taking another’s property without permission, but Denver theft charges encompass a broad range of actions that are often accompanied by other crimes such as fraud and burglary.